×

 Starlight is Elemental

-Researchers have detected 140 trillion times more water than is held in Earth’s oceans, in a single vast vapor cloud.
-Incredibly, this cloud was found swirling around a quasar 12 billion-million miles from Earth.
+Researchers have detected 140 trillion times more water than is held in Earth’s oceans.
+It was found in a single vast vapor cloud swirling around a quasar 12 billion-million miles from Earth.
 Water has been detected in interstellar clouds.
 In our galaxy, it is found in various states in the rings and moons of the planet Saturn.
-Water is found as well on the moons of Jupiter, Mars, and Pluto.
-And it is found in comets.
-Each year, we locate more water in space.
-In fact, it may be plentiful.
-Our ability to get to it, however, is limited.
+Water has been detected on the moons of Jupiter, Mars, and Pluto.

 Earthbound